gitlabhq/gitlabhq/doc/markdown/markdown.md

 ## Code and Syntax Highlighting

-_GitLab uses the [rouge ruby library][rouge] for syntax highlighting.
-For a list of supported languages visit the rouge website._
+_GitLab uses the [Rouge Ruby library][rouge] for syntax highlighting.
+For a list of supported languages visit the Rouge website._

 Blocks of code are either fenced by lines with three back-ticks <code>```</code>, or are indented with four spaces.
 Only the fenced code blocks support syntax highlighting.